-Google Cloud Storage Extension extends the functionality of the All-in-One WP migration plugin, connecting it to your Google Cloud Storage account.
+The Google Cloud Storage Extension extends the functionality of the All-in-One WP migration plugin, connecting your website to your Google Cloud Storage account.
 This facilitates importing and exporting your website/network of sites directly between your Google Cloud space and your website.

-Google Cloud Storage settings appear in the dropdown of the All-in-One WP Migration plugin in WordPress once the extension is successfully installed and activated:
+Once you successfully install and activate the extension, the Google Cloud Storage settings appear in the dropdown of the All-in-One WP Migration plugin in WordPress.

 This tutorial contains details of:

 - Export using Microsoft Google Cloud Storage Extension

 - Import using Microsoft Google Cloud Storage Extension